mk-fg/git-nerps/README.rst

 Requirements:

-* Python 2.7 (NOT 3.X).
+* Python 3.6+ (dig up repo history for old 2.x version)

-* PyNaCl_ or libnacl_ python module - either one will work, interoperable with
+* libnacl_ or PyNaCl_ python module - either one will work,
-  each other (and use same libsodium), no difference whatsoever.
+  and they're interoperable with each other (use same libsodium), so which one is used makes no difference whatsoever.

-Both should be available in distro package repositories.
+Both deps should be available in distro package repositories.
 PyNaCl/libnacl can also be installed from PyPI via pip.

 Install git-nerps.py script to PATH and test if it works from there::

   % install -m0755 git-nerps.py /usr/local/bin/git-nerps

-  % git-nerps -h
+  % git nerps -h
-  usage: git-nerps [-h] [-d] [-n key-name] [-s] ...
+  usage: git nerps [-h] [-d] [-n key-name] [-s] ...
   ...

 That's it.